Gathering for Pachamanca in Peru

 Fun fact: sometimes the figurines in the retablos are made out of dried potato!

 And there you have it - four souvenirs that tell the story of Peru’s rich culture and that are worth every penny.
-Experience the rich Peruvian culture for yourself on our Taste of Peru & Machu Picchu Food tour, and explore Lima, Cusco, the Sacred Valley, and Machu Picchu with us.
-We still have spots left for our trip in November 2023, so check it out!
+Experience the rich Peruvian culture for yourself on our all-inclusive trips to Peru, and explore Lima, Cusco, the Sacred Valley, and Machu Picchu with us.
+We still have spots left for our trip, so check it out!

 Travel with us around the world on one of our multi-day small group food tours.
 Check out our itineraries to Italy, Japan, Peru, and more!
 Join us as we visit tea farms in Japan, sip on limoncello in Italy, and savor ceviche in Peru.